gunoodaddy/coconut/README.md

 https://github.com/antirez/hiredis

 * On Win32, you must use `3rdParty/src/hiredis` instead upper link so that the build is successful.
   The hiredis in upper git link is not compiled on Win32.

-* `3rdParty/src/hiredis` are based in git repository https://github.com/koenvandesande/hiredis.git
+* `3rdParty/src/hiredis` are based in git repository https://github.com/koenvandesande/hiredis.git.

-  We modified plus koenvandesande's sources following function `redisFormatCommandArgv`
+  We modified plus koenvandesande's sources following function `redisFormatCommandArgv`.
   In win32, sprintf `%zu` format is not valid. so changed `%d` if Win32